TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PM5 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PM5 is: 'Novel missense change at an amino acid residue where a different pathogenic missense change has been seen.'
-The evidence for this variant does not indicate a novel missense change at a residue with a known pathogenic alternate; instead, it is an in-frame duplication.
+According to standard ACMG guidelines, the rule for PM5 is: "Novel missense change at an amino acid residue where a different pathogenic missense change has been seen."
+The evidence for this variant shows: it is an in-frame duplication, not a missense change.
 Therefore, this criterion is not applied.

 PM6